BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: EXPERIMENTS

 \subsection{Experimental Settings}

-\paragraph{Model Variants.}
+\subsubsection{Model Variants}

-We have developed four architecture configurations of EEGPT: EEGPT-Base, EEGPT-Large, EEGPT-Huge, and EEGPT-Giant.
-The parameter counts for these models are as follows: EEGPT-Base is 1.46M, EEGPT-Large is 11.29M, EEGPT-Huge is 183.8M, and EEGPT-Giant is 1.09B.
+We have developed four architecture configurations of BrainGPT: BrainGPT-Base, BrainGPT-Large, BrainGPT-Huge, and BrainGPT-Giant.
+The parameter counts for these models are as follows: BrainGPT-Base is 1.46M, BrainGPT-Large is 11.29M, BrainGPT-Huge is 183.8M, and BrainGPT-Giant is 1.09B.
 In the case of the ETE and TEG network, they share the same hidden size and number of attention heads.
 These increments, which approximately scale by an order of magnitude at each level, are achieved by expanding the depth and width of the network.
-For a more detailed analysis of scaling law, please refer to Sec \ref{sec:scaling_law}.

-\paragraph{Training Details.}
+\subsubsection{Training Details}

-We adopt AdamW \citep{adamw} as the optimizer and conduct all training on 8 NVIDIA A800-SXM4-80G GPUs.
+We adopt AdamW \cite{adamw} as the optimizer and conduct all training on 8 NVIDIA A800-SXM4-80G GPUs.
 To enhance training efficiency, we utilize DeepSpeed Zero Optimization Stage 2.
 During pre-training, all model scales are trained for 3 epochs using a consistent dataset of 37.5M samples, which collectively includes approximately 1B tokens.
 The batch size and learning rate are set to 4096 and 1e-4, respectively.
-The maximum duration for pre-training (for EEGPT-Giant) is capped at 20 hours.
 For multi-task fine-tuning, all model scales are trained for 10 epochs using a consistent dataset of 181K samples.
 The batch size and learning rate are maintained at 512 and 1e-4, respectively.
-The maximum training duration for multi-task learning (for EEGPT-Giant) is limited to 3 hours.
 In this stage, the pre-trained parameters of ETE are frozen, and only the newly introduced TEG network is actively trained.
-Please refer to the Appendix for further details.
+The detailed training protocols of BrainGPT are reported in Table \ref{tab:hparam}, which contains the specific hyper-parameter configurations for the Stage I: Autoregressive pre-training and the Stage II: Multi-task fine-tuning.